 I went along with my wife’s idea to entirely keep other people away from us due to the toxicity they bring with their questions and all that with her infertility struggle.
 It is as if they were trying to flare up the pressure my wife and I had with this infertility.
 This instance somehow led us to more trouble coping with infertility itself.

 The Struggle In The Relationship

-Sometimes my wife and I argued over whether to pursue treatments or not because that alone creates uncertainty.
-There was no assurance that she will bear a child in just a couple of treatments or medications.
+Sometimes my infertile wife and I argued over whether to pursue treatments or not because that alone creates uncertainty.
+There was no assurance that she would bear a child in just a couple of treatments or medications.
 Thus, that whole option seemed like a total waste of effort and money.
 We also considered going straight to adoption.
 But the process alone is exhausting and too overwhelming to handle.

 Insights And Takeaway

 At some point, my infertile wife developed inferiority.
 She lost all the courage and motivation to work through this infertility issue.
 And even if she tried and said that she was okay and already accepted the complication and impossibility of having a child, what she was showing was different.
 She was never a happy person anymore, and that made me feel so anxious and depressed.
 It came to a point where both of us somehow felt the need to let go of each other because of the pressure buildup inside the house.
 Unfortunately, we are still holding on and trying to move on for good.